umarhassan-mitodl/17.801-fall-2017/content/pages/calendar/_index.md

 Read one of the following articles and be prepared to comment in class on your selection in light of the readings listed in Session 3 of the table in the {{% resource_link "fbc2dd0b-3b67-a963-6375-a06866265ac9" "Readings" %}} section:

-- Blair, Graeme, C. Christine Fair, Neil Malhotra, et al. “{{% resource_link "a6521ede-351e-4fac-ac4a-e9787798b55f" "Poverty and Support for Militant Politics: Evidence from Pakistan" %}}.” *American Journal of Political Science* 57 (2013): 30–48.
+- Blair, Graeme, C. Christine Fair, Neil Malhotra, et al. “[Poverty and Support for Militant Politics: Evidence from Pakistan](http://onlinelibrary.wiley.com/doi/10.1111/j.1540-5907.2012.00604.x/abstract).” *American Journal of Political Science* 57 (2013): 30–48.
-- Habyarimana, James, Macartan Humphreys, Daniel N. Posner, et al. {{% resource_link "c8716830-cb30-43a4-9240-9e170c5fc4a2" "“Why Does Ethnic Diversity Undermine Public Goods Provision?: An Experimental Approach.”
-(PDF)" %}} June 2006.
+- Habyarimana, James, Macartan Humphreys, Daniel N. Posner, et al. [“Why Does Ethnic Diversity Undermine Public Goods Provision?: An Experimental Approach.”
+(PDF)](https://www.cgdev.org/sites/default/files/archive/doc/events/EthnicPublicGoods.pdf) June 2006.

 Your presentation should be 5 minutes long; it should summarize the article — its argument, its method, its empirical evidence — and offer your critique (which should be informed by the other readings).
 You will be strictly timed, and you should make use of visual aids; make sure to review the {{% resource_link "dc09ab58-b9e4-1aef-bd30-50985ffe5cd3" "Hints for Making Presentations" %}}.
 Your slides should be submitted to the instructor by 4 PM the day before class.